Đào Sĩ Chu: Early life, education and influences

 Đào Sĩ Chu was born on September 20, 1909 (Kỷ Dậu), Hà Nội, Việt Nam, from an intellectual family.
 His father Đào Huống Mai was an industrialist and one of his sisters was the renowned pre-war poet Vân Đài, Đào Thị Nguyệt Minh.

 Finishing his secondary classes in Lycée Albert-Sarraut, his family sent him to study pharmacy at the University of Toulouse, France and at that time, painting was only his hobby.
-After graduating as a 1st grade Pharmacist (pharmacien de 1ère classe) in 1939, he had initial contacts with well-known artist painters of Hànội such as Trần Bình Lộc, Lê Phổ, and Tô Ngọc Vân who were graduates of l'École des beaux arts de l'Indochine (EBAI) for first painting techniques and therefore, he was influenced by the EBAI school.
+After graduating as a 1st grade Pharmacist (pharmacien de 1ère classe) in 1939, he had initial contacts with well-known artist painters of Hanoi such as Trần Bình Lộc, Lê Phổ, and Tô Ngọc Vân who were graduates of l'École des beaux arts de l'Indochine (EBAI) for first painting techniques and therefore, he was influenced by the EBAI school.

 Career

 During his travels in 1949–1951 and visiting many Fine Arts Museums in France, he devoted himself to fine arts and determined to study painting in a private workshop.
 His first exhibition with Lê Bá Đảng was at Vibaud Galerie and his paintings received appreciative comments from the art magazines Les Ponts des Arts and Le Cri de Paris for his color composition and portrait skills.
-Heartened by his initial success, his other paintings were exhibited consecutively at Grand Palais and Salon des Artistes Independants in Paris where he was a member of the Societe des Artistes Independants.
+Heartened by his initial success, his other paintings were exhibited consecutively at Grand Palais and Salon des Artistes Indépendants in Paris where he was a member of the Société des Artistes Indépendants.

 Back in Viêt Nam, he set up his private and permanent exhibition room Liên Hương in Hà Nội for his colleagues paintings and often participated in other exhibitions organised in the Opera House of Hà Nội.

-Awarded the Golden Medal at the Sàigòn Exhibition in 1955, he was appointed to be the Chairman of the National Cultural Conference(1957) for promoting the next cultural movements and events as the annual Spring Painting Award (1959) and then, the First International Exhibition of Fine Arts of Sàigòn (October 1962) of which he was Delegate and Secretary General.
+Awarded the Golden Medal at the Saigon Exhibition in 1955, he was appointed to be the Chairman of the National Cultural Conference(1957) for promoting the next cultural movements and events as the annual Spring Painting Award (1959) and then, the First International Exhibition of Fine Arts of Sàigòn (October 1962) of which he was Delegate and Secretary General.

 In an interview, he said "Art should be a creation.
 Although, there are many tendencies in Realism and Impressionism, I believe that the future will belong to Cubism, non-figurative and abstracts arts, however I prefer realism-impressionism oil painting".

 His typical oil painting of Thủ Đức landscape was printed on March page in the Calendar 1959 of the United States of Information Service (USIS).

 From the years 1960 to 1970, he was Professor of the École supérieure des Beaux Arts de Gia Định.
-He served as Professor and Fine Arts Advisor of Minh Đức Catholic University until his death on June 16, 1974 (Giáp Dần).
+He served as Professor and Fine Arts Advisor of Minh Đức Catholic University until his death in Saigon on June 16, 1974 (Giáp Dần).